 Without comment or discussion, the Lewisville City Council voted Monday night 4-0 to put two amendments on the November election ballot.
 One of those would ensure proportional representation.

 Currently, all of the members of the Lewisville City Council are elected at large, with no districts.
 Council members can reside anywhere in the city, and are elected by all of the voters in the city.
+All five council members and the mayor live west of Edmonds Lane and I-35E.

 Under the proposed scheme, the city would be divided into five residential districts of roughly equal population, as determined by the 2020 or later census.
 Council seats would correspond to districts and the person serving would be required to reside in that district for at least six months prior to the election.